 I would have been willing to wash floors and dishes if I was to go home.
 There was a slight hitch in my release.
 My husband needed to be allowed a thirty-day furlough to care for the family as I was to be on an additional four weeks of bed rest.

 Two weeks before I went into the hospital, my husband, while on Shore Patrol duty, had been propelled by a drunk down a flight of stairs.
-His left foot had extra bones, and those were busted to the point of non-repairable.
+His left foot had extra bones, and those were busted to the point of being non-repairable.
 He was outfitted with a walking foot cast and sent back to duty.
 He was told he would be scheduled to have an operation on his other foot, which also had the same bone anomaly.

 Now, five weeks into the healing on his foot, he still sported the boot, and he was commissioned by my doctor to be my home healthcare monitor.